Raffles (character): Netherlands

-Publication of the original German series in a biweekly Dutch translation started in 1910 (Source: Lord Listerklub).
+Publication of the original German series in a biweekly Dutch translation started in 1910.
 The original series was followed by 16 issues (or 15, the Lord Listerklub lists #119 as "never seen yet") by an unknown author, in which many of the stories were situated in the Netherlands.
-From June 14, 1923, the first issue, "De Onbekende", appeared as a feuilleton in the newspaper Rotterdamsch Nieuwsblad.
-Starting with #127 the stories were written by Felix Hageman as an uncredited author.
-Starting with #514 more or less updated and renamed reprints of Dutch and German stories appeared in the series, mixed with new stories.
+From June 14, 1923, the first issue, "De Onbekende", appeared as a feuilleton (soap opera) in the newspaper Rotterdamsch Nieuwsblad.
+Starting with #127, the stories were written by Felix Hageman as an uncredited author.
+Starting with #514, more or less updated and renamed reprints of Dutch and German stories appeared in the series, mixed with new stories.
 The last new stories were published in the early 1930s.

-In 1938 a certain P. Sonnega wrote rather positively about Raffles in an article titled Die Detectiveroman (That Detective Novel) appearing in De Groene Amsterdammer of 15 January 1938, in which he, after making clear that one could be both an intellectual and a Lord Lister fan, described Raffles as a fascinating figure in evening costume wearing a cape with a red silk lining.
-This infuriated Felix Hageman and after having kept his identity as Lord Lister author a secret for almost a quarter of a century, as he was not very proud about this part of his penmanship, he made his identity public in a reaction to De Groene Amsterdammer to strengthen his claim that Lord Lister would never wear a cape with a red lining, but would as a gentleman always wear a cape with a white silk lining.
-Nevertheless, in 1940 the Dutch poet-journalist-critic Halbo C. Kool published his own story "Lord Lister en de toverspiegel" ("Lord Lister and the Magic Mirror").
+In 1938, a certain P. Sonnega wrote rather positively about Raffles in an article titled "Die Detectiveroman" ("That Detective Novel") appearing in De Groene Amsterdammer of 15 January 1938, in which he, after making clear that one could be both an intellectual and a Lord Lister fan, described Raffles as a fascinating figure in evening costume wearing a cape with a red silk lining.
+This infuriated Felix Hageman and, after having kept his identity as Lord Lister author a secret for almost a quarter of a century, as he was not very proud about this part of his penmanship, he made his identity public in a reaction to De Groene Amsterdammer to strengthen his claim that Lord Lister would never wear a cape with a red lining, but would as a gentleman always wear a cape with a white silk lining.
+Nevertheless, in 1940, the Dutch poet-journalist-critic Halbo C. Kool published his own story "Lord Lister en de toverspiegel" ("Lord Lister and the Magic Mirror").

 The Second World War meant a publication stop for the series.
 Publication was resumed in 1946.
-In 1954 the publication of different versions for Flanders and the Netherlands was started.
-The differences between the national versions was however limited to the price (different currencies) and the # of the issue (Belgium started with #3000, while the Dutch series had that issue as #2228).
-A similar jump in numbers to indicate a new series had been made after the war as well, when over 600 issue #'s were skipped to start the new series with # 2001.
+In 1954, the publication of different versions for Flanders and the Netherlands was started.
+The differences between the national versions was however limited to the price (different currencies) and the number of the issue (Belgium started with #3000, while the Dutch series had that issue as #2228).
+A similar jump in numbers to indicate a new series had been made after the war as well, when over 600 issue numbers were skipped to start the new series with #2001.

-The last Lord Lister "Het Kostbare Parelsnoer" appeared at the end of 1967 as #3687 in Belgium and in January 1968 as #2915 in the Netherlands.
+The last Lord Lister, "Het Kostbare Parelsnoer", appeared at the end of 1967 as #3687 in Belgium and in January 1968 as #2915 in the Netherlands.